TajaKuzman/Genre-Datasets-Comparison/README.md

 * 'Transcript of Video/Audio': 'A1 (argumentative)': 0.83
 * 'Other Information':  'A7 (instruction)': 0.30, 'A16 (information)': 0.185

+#### CORE-sub to FTD categories

+Most of the FTD categories are well connected to specific CORE-sub categories.

+1. Well-connected labels:
+* 'A11 (personal)': 'Personal Blog': 0.48
+* 'A14 (academic)': 'Research Article': 0.57
+* 'A16 (information)': 'Description of a Thing': 0.47, 'Encyclopedia Article': 0.17
+* 'A17 (review)': 'Reviews': 0.53
+* 'A4 (fiction)': 'Short Story': 0.78
+* 'A8 (news)': 'News Report/Blog': 0.68
+* 'A9 (legal)': 'Legal terms': 0.84

+2. Not connected labels:
+* 'A1 (argumentative)': 'Description of a Thing': 0.25, scattered across all labels
+* 'A12 (promotion)': 'Description of a Thing': 0.55, 'Description with Intent to Sell': 0.25
+* 'A7 (instruction)': 'How-to': 0.42, 'Description of a Thing': 0.19

 ### GINCO/MT-GINCO and CORE labels

 The analysis showed that the predictions of GINCO and MT-GINCO on CORE texts are mostly the same - the GINCO and MT-GINCO predictions differ only in case of 265 instances (18% of instances).